attiasr/hassio-addons/jackett/README.md

-# Hassio Add-ons by petersendev: jackett
+# Hassio Add-ons by attiasr: jackett

 ## About